milliebase/picture-this/README.md

 - [x] As a user I'm able to delete my account along with all posts and comments.

+- [x] As a user I'm able to search for other users.

 ## Installation
 1. To be able to play this game, clone this repository to your directory through the terminal.
 ```